pygpcca.GPCCA¶

 Attributes

-Coarse grained input distribution of shape (m,).
+Coarse grained input distribution of shape (n_m,).

-Coarse grained stationary distribution of shape (m,).
+Coarse grained stationary distribution of shape (n_m,).

 Crisp clustering using G-PCCA.